SamambaMan/pygeoirish/README.md

 ```16543,GALWAY,Gaillimh,GALWAY,,Td,Bf,N,,62903,LACKAGH BEG,Leacach Beag,,,141115,235495,541079,735522,,,Fiontar,,```

-But of course it would`nt be that easy.
+But of course it wouldn`t be that easy.

-Using Google Maps as some sort of benchmark (and also to get more familiar with the irish addressing and geography), the address 'Lackagh Beg, Turloughmore, galway' returns some interesting.
-First, two results indicating a madic facility.
+Using Google Maps as some sort of benchmark (and also to get more familiar with the irish addressing and geography), the address 'Lackagh Beg, Turloughmore, galway' return is interesting.
+First, two results indicating a medic facility.
 But, swapping "Turloughmore" and "Lackagh Beg" returns different locations.
 Also, even being a "parish", Lackagh Beg won`t show up in the 'parish' file.

 So, some data inconsistencies or understanding would need to be addressed in the code.